The Turing Test

 Turing (1950) introduces the imitation game by describing a game in which the participants are a man, a woman, and a human interrogator.
 The interrogator is in a room apart from the other two, and is set the task of determining which of the other two is a man and which is a woman.
 Both the man and the woman are set the task of trying to convince the interrogator that they are the woman.
 Turing recommends that the best strategy for the woman is to answer all questions truthfully; of course, the best strategy for the man will require some lying.
 The participants in this game also use teletypewriter to communicate with one another—to avoid clues that might be offered by tone of voice, etc. Turing then says: “We now ask the question, ‘What will happen when a machine takes the part of A in this game?’
 Will the interrogator decide wrongly as often when the game is played like this as he does when the game is played between a man and a woman?”
 (434).

 Now, of course, it is possible to interpret Turing as here intending to say what he seems literally to say, namely, that the new game is one in which the computer must pretend to be a woman, and the other participant in the game is a woman.
-(See, for example, Genova (1994), and Traiger (2000).)
+(For discussion, see, for example, Genova (1994) and Traiger (2000).)
 And it is also possible to interpret Turing as intending to say that the new game is one in which the computer must pretend to be a woman, and the other participant in the game is a man who must also pretend to be a woman.
-However, as Copeland (2000), Piccinini (2000), and Moor (2001) convincingly argue, the rest of Turing's article, and material in other articles that Turing wrote at around the same time, very strongly support the claim that Turing actually intended the standard interpretation that we gave above, viz. that the computer is to pretend to be a human being, and the other participant in the game is a human being of unspecified gender.
-Moreover, as Moor (2001) argues, there is no reason to think that one would get a better test if the computer must pretend to be a woman and the other participant in the game is a man pretending to be a woman (and, indeed, there is some reason to think that one would get a worse test).
+However, as Copeland (2000), Piccinini (2000), and Moor (2001) convincingly argue, the rest of Turing’s article, and material in other articles that Turing wrote at around the same time, very strongly support the claim that Turing actually intended the standard interpretation that we gave above, viz. that the computer is to pretend to be a human being, and the other participant in the game is a human being of unspecified gender.
+Moreover, as Moor (2001) argues, there is no reason to think that one would get a better test if the computer must pretend to be a woman and the other participant in the game is a man pretending to be a woman; and, indeed, there is some reason to think that one would get a worse test.
 Perhaps it would make no difference to the effectiveness of the test if the computer must pretend to be a woman, and the other participant is a woman (any more than it would make a difference if the computer must pretend to be an accountant and the other participant is an accountant); however, this consideration is simply insufficient to outweigh the strong textual evidence that supports the standard interpretation of the imitation game that we gave at the beginning of our discussion of Turing (1950).
+(For a dissenting view about many of the matters discussed in this paragraph, see Sterrett (2000; 2020).)

 As we noted earlier, Turing (1950) makes the claim that: